 - Physical attacks

 - Interfere with airplanes, helicopters

 Features that AeroScope implements well:

-Remote ID is the real highlight of what AeroScope has to offer; essentially, this system is a Remote ID tracking system.
+Remote ID is the real highlight of what AeroScope was developed for; essentially, it can act as a way to allow the FAA, law enforcement, and Federal security agencies to identify drones flying over a certain area and lower the risk of bad actors.
 This feature makes it possible to unlock critical drone data such as the location, altitude, speed and direction of every DJI drone within radio range, as well as the location of the drone pilot and the serial number of the drone.
-Remote ID is seen as a critical component to a unified Unmanned Traffic Management (UTM) system, which will simultaneously track drones and traditional aircraft in the crowded airspace.
+Remote ID is also seen as a critical component to a unified Unmanned Traffic Management (UTM) system, which will simultaneously track drones and traditional aircraft in the crowded airspace.

 Detects the Majority of Drones

 DJI drones are the most popular consumer drone on the market; the company holds roughly 75% of the market share.
 AeroScope can view and relay telemetry data sent by the command and control link from DJI brand drones to its remote control, making drone data accessible to the end-user.

 Real-Time Tracking of all Detected Drones

 AeroScope provides an accurate and reliable system to track drones detected within your secured airspace.
 When a drone is turned on anywhere within range of AeroScope’s antennas, users can see a live view of its location, altitude, speed and direction, and serial number.
 Through real-time tracking, the AeroScope interface shows every movement the drone makes.